Convergence Analysis of A Proximal Linearized ADMM Algorithm for Nonconvex Nonsmooth Optimization: Introduction

-The ADMM algorithm is closely related to the Douglas-Rachford \cite{DouglasRachford56} and Peachman-Rachford \cite{PeacemanRachford55} operator splitting methods that date back to the 1950s.
-Due to of its success in solving structured convex optimization, ADMM has been widely used in various applications such as machine learning, statistics, compressive sensing, image and signal processing, and sparse and low-rank optimization, references include \cite{RaymondChan15,hnyz15,AdmmConsensus14,WT10,YangZhangYin2010,yhcy12, YKssvm15}, and the surveys \cite{DistribOpt,EcksteinYao15}.
+The alternating direction method of multipliers (ADMM) \cite{DistribOpt,DengYin16,EcksteinBertsekas92,GabayMercier76,hnyz15} is one of the most successful mathematical methodologies to solve linearly constrained optimization problems.
+ADMM is closely related to the Douglas-Rachford \cite{DouglasRachford56} and Peachman-Rachford \cite{PeacemanRachford55} operator splitting methods that date back to the 1950s.
+One of the significant advantages of using the ADMM to solve structured problems is that it reduces the complexity of original problem by breaking it into several simpler minimization subproblems that each can be solved independently.
+The approximate local solutions to these subproblems are then coordinated to find a global solution to the original problem.
+Some important applications of ADMM and its variants include machine learning, statistics, compressive sensing, image and signal processing, sparse and low-rank approximations, see \cite{RaymondChan15,chy13,hnyz15,AdmmConsensus14,WT10,YangZhangYin2010,yhcy12, EdgeColorYKZ19,YKssvm15,MaryamKangSIIM} and the surveys \cite{DistribOpt, EcksteinYao15}.